joshstephenson/Wordle-Solver/README.md

 At the start and after each guess, the algorithm finds the next best guess using the following steps:

-1. If the count of available answers (starting at 2315) is above 50, then it simply returns the highest scoring answer.
-2. After comparing each guess against the target word, it will tally the green, yellow and gray letters.
+1. After each guess, the guessed word will be compared against the target word, tallying the green, yellow and gray letters.
 This will be used to prune the remaining answers.
-See below for more information.
+[See here](https://github.com/joshstephenson/Wordle-Solver/edit/main/README.md#how-words-are-pruned-based-on-green-yellow-and-gray-letters)
+2. If the count of available answers (starting at 2315) is above 50, then it simply returns the highest scoring answer from the pruned answer list.
+If the count of available answers is below 50, then an intersecting guess is made.
+This is a guess that attempts to partition the remaining answers in the greatest way possible.
+[See here](https://github.com/joshstephenson/Wordle-Solver/edit/main/README.md#how-intersecting-guesses-are-made)
-3. As soon as the answers are pruned down to fewer than 2 or less, it will pick the first answer (which will always have the highest word score) and then finally the last remaining answer if necessary.
+3. As soon as the answers are pruned down to fewer than 2 or fewer, it will pick the first answer (which will always have the highest word score) and then finally the last remaining answer if necessary.

 ### How words are pruned based on green, yellow and gray letters
 After each guess, the answer list is pruned so that: